 1 Him that is weak in the faith receive ye, but not to doubtful disputations.

 The varied backgrounds among new Christians in the apostolic church created no small issue.
 There were complexities on several levels – cultural, civil and religious.
 Some Jewish Christians continued to keep parts of the Law, others did not.
-Some tried to compel Gentile Christians to keep the Law along with them, others believed that it applied only to them.
-The Gentile Christians were not only caught in the middle, but they struggled at times to receive the Jews as brethren in Christ, for they had a reputation for being hypocritical and judgmental (Titus 1:10; 1Thes 2:15).
-The foundational principle in Paul’s teaching here is that men of differing consciences should accept one another in Christ (Rom 15:7), not passing judgment for or against those who do not share each other’s convictions.
+Some tried to compel Gentile Christians to keep the Law too, others believed that it applied only to them.
+The Gentile Christians were caught in the middle, but they also struggled to receive the Jews as brethren in Christ, for they had a reputation for being hypocritical and judgmental (Titus 1:10; 1Thes 2:15).
+The foundational principle of this chapter is valid and important today too: People have different beliefs and must learn to accept and love one another in Christ.

 2 For one believeth that he may eat all things: another, who is weak, eateth herbs.
 3 Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him.
 4 Who art thou that judgest another man’s servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.

-Some converts to Christianity from Judaism believed that the dietary laws of the Old Covenant were still in force.
+Some of the Jews that had converted to Christianity believed that the dietary laws of the Old Covenant were still in force.
 And even today there are people who follow certain parts of the Mosaic Law, often because they believe there are health benefits.
-Yet the Scriptures do not indicate that the laws of clean and unclean foods were determined by health considerations, nor do they command healthy living.
+However, the Scriptures do not indicate that the laws of clean and unclean foods were determined by health considerations, nor does it teach that a Christian should be careful to live a healthy life.
 The Apostles risked their lives and deprived their bodies for the sake the Gospel.
-Yet some Christians have seemingly conflated healthiness with Godliness!
+Nevertheless, some Christians seem to conflate healthiness with Godliness.

 Another…eateth herbs.
 Jews will often avoid meat and eat only vegetables if they are not certain that the meat is “clean” and properly drained of blood.
 We received some traveling Jews in our home one night who refused to eat any of our meat for that reason (anciently they were also greatly concerned with pollutions of idols).

-The Apostle fitly describes the natural tendencies of the two extremes!
-The conservative group is likely to pass judgment upon his liberal brethren, refusing to fellowship them for breaking the law of Christ – often upon secondary matters that are not even directly mentioned in the Bible.
+The Apostle fitly describes the natural tendencies of the two extremes.
+The conservative group is likely to pass judgment upon his liberal brethren, refusing to fellowship with them for breaking the law of Christ, but often upon secondary matters that are not mentioned in the Bible.
 The liberal group, meanwhile, is likely to ridicule and scorn their conservative brethren, flaunting their liberties in broad daylight and without regard to wise appearances.
 The rule of brotherly love cannot function when this happens in the church.
 If you cannot accept your brother’s beliefs, find a different church so that you do not engage in either of these unhealthy behaviors.

 God is able to make him stand.
-Let each one concern himself first and foremost in his own standing before God (2Cor 13:5).
+Let each one concern himself with his own standing before God (2Cor 13:5).
 Avoid working in your own self-founded Ministry of Correction in the brotherhood.
 God is certainly able to work in every soul, bringing each into better knowledge and communion.
-I have found this to be very true: convictions that are formed by the Word and Spirit in the soul are far more solid than those imposed by the weight of a brother’s arguments!
+This I have found to be very true: convictions that are formed by the Word and Spirit in my soul are far more solid than those imposed by the weight of a brother’s arguments.
 Not that a brother should never speak into the lives of others in careful attempts of enlightenment, but that his testimony must be accompanied by those two afore-mentioned witnesses.
 That will effect a sincere change of conscience.
 If you see a brother acting unwisely, prayer is the first, best and last route of action (1John 5:16).
 Continue in prayer for all the saints, and watch in the same with thanksgiving (Col 4:2).

 5 One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
 6 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
 He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks.

-Earlier in the book of Romans, the Apostle showed that physical circumcision was not a part of the New Covenant.
-Now he speaks of the Jewish laws concerning unclean foods and their religious days, and months, and times, and years (Gal 4:9-10).
-These too were no longer in effect.
+Earlier the Apostle showed that physical circumcision was not a part of the New Covenant.
+Now he decommissions the Jewish laws concerning unclean foods and their religious days, and months, and times, and years (Gal 4:9-10).
 The commandment to keep the Sabbath of rest to the Lord (Ex 35:2) was one of the most important elements of the Mosaic Law.
 There was no crime more serious than breaking the Sabbath – every one that defileth it shall surely be put to death (Ex 31:14-15).
-Perhaps then, it is understandable that some newly converted Jews thought it necessary to continue the strict customs concerning the Jewish Sabbath.
-On the seventh day of the week, all manual labor was strictly forbidden, and that included cooking, making fires, traveling, etc (see my notes for Mat 12).
+It is perhaps understandable that the Jews thought it necessary to continue the strict customs concerning the Jewish Sabbath.
+On the seventh day of the week, all manual labor was strictly forbidden, and that included cooking, making fires, traveling, etc (see notes for Mat 12).

-Along with the other apostles and churches of Christ, Paul did not observe the Jews’ Sabbath, nor their circumcision, neither their laws of uncleanness, feasts, days of fasting, etc (Col 2:16; 1Tim 4:3-5).
-Yet, while he often cautioned the Jews not to trust in keeping the Law for their salvation (Gal 3:1-3; 5:3), he did not outright forbid them to keep the Jewish customs.
-They were yet weak in the faith (Rom 14:1), easily offended (Rom 14:13-15), often judgmental (Rom 14:3), babes in understanding the new Kingdom of God (1Cor 3:1), but his counsel of brotherly love was to forebear with their infirmities for a season (Rom 15:1) so as not to destroy him for whom Christ also has died (Rom 14:15).
-Their immature consciences condemned them for eating unclean meats and not observing the Sabbath laws, even though it neither made them better or worse in the eyes of God (1Cor 8:7-8; Heb 13:9).
-Therefore, he says, treat them with love and kindness, even to the point of avoiding to eat their forbidden foods yourself, at least in their presence (1Cor 8:11-13).
-For while my liberty cannot be judged of another man’s conscience (1Cor 10:29), that liberty must not become a stumblingblock to them that are weak (1Cor 8:9).
+Along with the other apostles and churches of Christ, Paul did not observe the Jewish Sabbath, nor their circumcision, nor their laws of uncleanness, feasts, days of fasting, etc (Col 2:16; 1Tim 4:3-5).
+Nevertheless, he did not outright forbid people to keep the Jewish customs (but see Gal 3:1-4).
+He might call them weak in the faith (Rom 14:1), easily offended (Rom 14:13-15) and judgmental (Rom 14:3), but his counsel was to forebear with their infirmities (Rom 15:1) so as not to destroy him for whom Christ also has died (Rom 14:15).
+They should be treated with love and kindness, even to the point of not eating their forbidden foods yourself, at least in their presence (1Cor 8:11-13).
+While your liberty cannot be judged of another man’s conscience (1Cor 10:29), that liberty must not become a stumblingblock to them that are weak (1Cor 8:9).

 Be fully persuaded in (your) own mind.
 The implication is that you have investigated the issue thoroughly and intellectually – by the Word of God and the guidance of the Spirit – unto full satisfaction and conviction.
 Be ready always to give an answer to every man that asketh you a reason of the hope that is in you (1Pet 3:15).
 Let it be a good, persuasive answer, beyond the simple, “Because that’s what my church teaches,” or, “Because the Bible says so.”